-- 9. If you are installing a 3.5-in. drive in bay 2, attach the 5.25-in. conversion kit, which you can order from IBM, to the 3.5-in. drive. - Remove the large drive clip from the side of the drive cage for bays 1 through Slide the drive clip toward the rear of the server; then, snap the drive clip into the screw holes on the side of the drive or conversion kit. - 11.
-Slide the drive into the drive bay until it snaps in place. - 12.
-Determine whether the drive is an IDE or SCSI device; then, connect one end of the applicable signal cable into the back of the drive and make sure that the other end of this cable is connected into the applicable IDE or SCSI connector on the system board. - If you are installing a SCSI removable-media drive, use the one-drop SCSI cable that comes with the drive and connect it to SCSI channel A (SCSI1).
-See "Power and signal cables for internal drives" on page 23 for additional information about cabling drives and "System-board internal connectors" on page 3 for the location of IDE and SCSI connectors on the system board. - If there are open connectors on the cable connecting an existing IDE drive, you can use this cable to connect the new drive. - 13.
-Route the signal cable so that it does not block the airflow to the rear of the drives or over the microprocessor and memory. - 14.
-If you have another drive to install or remove, do so now. - 15.
-If you have other options to install or remove, do so now; otherwise, replace the support bracket (see "Removing and installing the support bracket" on page 12), replace the bezel (see "Replacing the bezel" on page 41), and then go to "Completing the installation" on page 41.
+- 9. Remove the drive clip from the side of the drive cage of bays 1 and 2 (see figure above).
+Slide the drive clip to the left to remove it from the drive cage; then, snap the drive clip into the screw holes on the side of the drive (the blue side of the drive clip should be facing outward). - 10.
+If you are installing a 5.25-in. drive in bay 2, push the drive into the bay.
+If you are installing a 3.5-in. drive in bay 2, you must attach the 5.25-in. conversion kit, which you can order from IBM, to the 3.5-in. drive.

+Note: Only a 3.5-in. device can be installed in bay 4.

+- 11. Determine whether the drive is an IDE or SCSI device; then, connect one end of the applicable signal cable into the back of the drive and make sure that the other end of this cable is connected into the applicable IDE or SCSI connector on the system board. - 12.
+Route the signal cable so that it does not block the airflow to the rear of the drives or over the microprocessor and memory. - 13.
+If you have another drive to install or remove, do so now. - 14.
+Connect the power cable to the back of the drive.
+The connectors are keyed and can be inserted only one way.

+15. If you have other options to install or remove, do so now; otherwise, replace the support bracket (see "Removing and installing the support bracket" on page 12), replace the bezel (see "Replacing the bezel" on page 33), and then go to "Completing the installation" on page 33.

-Installing a hot-swap SCSI hard disk drive in bay 4, 5, 6, 7, 8, or 9
+Installing a hot-swap SCSI hard disk drive in bay 5, 6, or 7